sha8e/RAT-via-Telegram/README.md

 ## Contributing:

 - This project is still in very early stages, so you can expect some bugs.
 Please feel free to report them!
-Even better, send a pull request :)
+Even better, send a pull request on the `develop` brach :)
 - Any new features and ideas are most welcome!

 ## Disclaimer: